carbon-language/carbon-lang/clang/docs/InternalsManual.rst

 Multiply-Defined Declaration Contexts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-C++ namespaces have the interesting --- and, so far, unique --- property that the namespace can be defined multiple times, and the declarations provided by each namespace definition are effectively merged (from the semantic point of view).
+C++ namespaces have the interesting property that the namespace can be defined multiple times, and the declarations provided by each namespace definition are effectively merged (from the semantic point of view).
 For example, the following two code snippets are semantically